KNIME logo

 Spearman rank correlation

-Spearman rank correlation is a non-parametric measure of the strength and direction of association between two ranked variables.
-It assesses how well the relationship between variables can be described by a monotonic function.
+Spearman rank correlation is a non-parametric measure of rank correlation that assesses the strength and direction of the association between two ranked variables.

 Standard deviation